 Alternative Medical Practices

 Alternative medical treatments may be shared with the Zion Health community with prior written approval from Zion Health.
+Alternative medical treatments without written approval may not be shareable.
 To be considered a viable alternative to a traditional treatment plan, these treatments must be considered safe and effective.
 A member is also required to demonstrate the proposed value of the alternative treatment.

 What is needed for Zion Health to consider an alternative medical need?